igorbenic/simple-sponsorships/readme.txt

 * Added Rejected Status on Sponsorships
 * Added Email for Reject status on Sponsorships
 * Improving search for available sponsors on content (excluding already added ones)
+* Added Filters for Sponsorships (By Sponsors, Status and Package)

 = 0.2.0 =
 * Added Column Available Quantity on Sponsors